Safety

 Long term safety table

-Event rate was calculated as number of events per total patient years of follow-up.1
+*Event rate was calculated as number of events per total patient years of follow-up.5

-Fatal events (metastatic renal cell cancer, cardiac arrest, pulmonary mass, and COVID-19/respiratory failure) were not related to VYVGART Hytrulo treatment, as determined by investigators.1
+Fatal events (metastatic renal cell cancer, cardiac arrest, respiratory failure [n=2], and COVID-19/respiratory failure) were not related to VYVGART Hytrulo treatment, as determined by investigators.5

-AE=adverse event; COVID-19=Coronavirus Disease 2019; ER=event rate; MG=myasthenia gravis; SAE=serious adverse event; TEAE=treatment-emergent adverse event.
+COVID-19=Coronavirus Disease 2019; ER=event rate; ISR=injection site reaction; MG=myasthenia gravis; SAE=serious adverse event; TEAE=treatment-emergent adverse event.

 EXPLORATORY ANALYSIS

-Mean change from baseline in observed MG-ADL total score as patients moved through multiple cycles of treatment with VYVGART Hytrulo7
+Mean change from baseline in observed MG-ADL total score as patients moved through multiple cycles of treatment with VYVGART Hytrulo based on clinical evaluation.2,5

-Analysis Limitations: a prespecified descriptive exploratory analysis not controlled for multiplicity and not powered.
-Data should not directly be compared to pivotal trials ADAPT-SC or ADAPT.
-Data should be interpreted with caution, and conclusions cannot be drawn.
+Analysis limitations: This was a prespecified descriptive exploratory analysis not controlled for multiplicity and not powered.
+Data should not be directly compared to pivotal trials ADAPT-SC or ADAPT.
+Data should be interpreted with caution, and conclusions cannot be drawn.5

-AChR-Ab+=acetylcholine receptor antibody positive; gMG=generalized myasthenia gravis; MG-ADL=Myasthenia Gravis Activities of Daily Living.
+AChR-Ab=acetylcholine receptor antibody; CMI=clinically meaningful improvement; gMG=generalized myasthenia gravis; MG-ADL=Myasthenia Gravis Activities of Daily Living; SE=standard error.

 Pregnancy registry information1,2